ryansobol/frozen/README.md

 ##### `entity.set(attributes, options = @options)`

 Returns a new entity by merging the given attributes into the entity's attributes.
-Because entity attributes are immutable, the original entity is unchanged.
+Because an entity's attributes are immutable, the original entity is unchanged.

 ```coffee
 entity = new Frozen.Entity({ name: 'Anna' })